The-Elite-Task-Force/EZ-CV/README.md

 - You can track the number of views or downloads your public resume has received.
 - Built with state-of-the-art (at the moment) and dependable technologies that's battle tested and peer reviewed by the open-source community on GitHub.
 - **MIT License**, so do what you like with the code as long as you credit the original authors.
-- Create and maintain a company.
+- Create and maintain a companies.
 - Search for other users who have created and selected a resume for their public page.
 - Create building blocks using your experiences, educations and more, and use them to create multiple resumes.
 - And yes, there’s a dark mode too 🌓